 - ✓ No setup: Just make an API call—we handle the entire proxy infrastructure

-# Default: Smart datacenter proxies curl "https://scrapingbot.io/api/v1/scrape" \ -H "x-api-key: YOUR_KEY" \ -d "url=https://example.com" # Stealth mode: Residential/mobile proxies curl "https://scrapingbot.io/api/v1/scrape" \ -H "x-api-key: YOUR_KEY" \ -d "url=https://difficult-site.com" \ -d "proxy_type=stealth" # Both work the same way from your perspective
+# Default: Smart datacenter proxies curl "https://scrapingbot.io/api/v1/scrape" \ -H "x-api-key: YOUR_KEY" \ -d "url=https://example.com" # Stealth mode: Residential/mobile proxies curl "https://scrapingbot.io/api/v1/scrape" \ -H "x-api-key: YOUR_KEY" \ -d "url=https://difficult-site.com" \ -d "proxy_type=stealth" # Same request pattern, different proxy handling behind the scenes

 The Bottom Line